|

 Summary:

-Students explore that a single point satisfies two equations, and is therefore the solution to the system
+Students explore that a single point satisfies two equations, and is therefore

 of equations.